 What life looks like for your customers after they hire you is one of the most effective stories you can tell when marketing to your ideal clients.

-When crafting your customer stories, think back to earlier when we talked about the transformation your ideal customer wants.
-What real life customers have already achieved that?
-And if you don't have real life examples yet, don't be discouraged.
+When crafting your customer stories, think back to when we talked about the transformation your ideal customer wants.
+What real-life customers have already achieved that?
+And if you don’t have real-life examples yet, don’t be discouraged.
 There are other ways to infuse storytelling in your marketing.

 In addition to sharing real wedding stories, talk about what the problem feels like and what symptoms your ideal client experiences.
-Are they up late at night ridden with anxiety that they might make a mistake?
-Have they rented so much wedding decor that they can't see straight, and they are just crossing their fingers it's all going to look good together on their wedding day?
-Maybe they have demanding jobs and work long hours, so they are finding communicating with vendors next to impossible.
+Are they up late at night, riddled with anxiety that they might make a mistake?
+Have they rented so much wedding decor that they can’t see straight, and they are just crossing their fingers that it’s all going to look good together on their wedding day?
+Maybe they have demanding jobs and work long hours, so they find communicating with vendors next to impossible.

 You get where I’m going here, right?
 Focus on YOUR ideal clients’ problems.
 You need to know exactly who you are talking to here.
 When you are clear on the problem you solve, your customers will feel seen and will trust you.